Robert Jones (VC): Later life

 After leaving the army, Jones settled in Herefordshire where he became a farm labourer.
 He married Elizabeth Hopkins.
-They had five children: Robert Jones, jr, Edith Emily East (née Jones), Alice Smith (née Jones) Lily Rose Griffiths (née Jones) and Ellen Kelly (née Jones) called Nellie by the family.
+They had five children: Robert Jones, jr, Edith Emily East (née Jones), Alice Smith (née Jones), Lily Rose Griffiths (née Jones), and Ellen Kelly (née Jones) called Nellie by the family.

 In 1898 Jones died in Peterchurch, Herefordshire, from gunshot wounds to the head at the age of 41.
 He had borrowed his employer's shotgun to go crow-shooting.
 His death certificate records a verdict of suicide whilst being insane.
 The coroner heard that he was plagued by recurring nightmares arising from his desperate hand-to-hand combat with Zulus.
 Jones was buried at St Peter's Church.
 Instead of being carried through the church gates into the graveyard, his coffin was taken over the wall due to the stigma of the time in regards to suicide.
-Jones' headstone was situated facing away from the church and his grave remains the only one in the churchyard to do so.
+Jones' headstone faces in the opposite direction (north) to the others of the time (which face south).

 Jones' widow, Elizabeth, gave damning evidence at his inquest.
 She later married a William Tilbury, by whom she had two further children.

 Victoria Cross

 Jones' Victoria Cross passed out of the family.
 In 1996 Lord Ashcroft bought it at auction for £80,000.
-It is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.
+It was on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.
+Lord Ashcroft’s collection of Victoria Crosses and George Crosses now has a new home at the National Army Museum in Chelsea, London, with public displays rolling out through the summer of 2026.

 Ashcroft outbid both the South Wales Borderers' regimental museum and members of Jones' family.
 Members of the family had approached the regimental museum but had been told the museum were not in a position to bid but the museum did bid for the medal, and without realising it, family members who wanted to buy the Victoria Cross and donate it to the regimental museum unwittingly ended up bidding against the museum.